-We give priority to students where there is an exceptional need to attend this school and not another school.
-The need must be specific to this school: a student may have very challenging circumstances that requires additional support but if that support could also be provided at another school, there would be no exceptional need to attend this school.
+We give higher priority for children where there is an exceptional need to attend this school and not another school.
+The need must be specific to this school: a child may have very challenging circumstances that require additional support but if that support could also be provided at another school, there would be no exceptional need to attend this school.

-In order to seek priority on this basis, parents must provide evidence that this school is the only school which meets the needs of your son.
+In order to seek priority on this basis, parents must provide evidence that this school is the only school which meets the needs of your child.